START-UP RESPITE GRANT PROGRAM

 The RCAW StartUP Grant application needs to focus on the program that you are starting up.
 The questions need to be answered for the new program.
 There is one additional question about how the new program fits in with the existing organization.
 Here you would explain how the programs fit together, why you are expanding, etc. The rest of the application should focus on the program you are asking to be funded.
 Answer the question about how funds will be used as it relates to the new program.
 The budgets should be clear on the new program vs the existing organization.

 The BRYC workshop is currently offered through RCAW.
-During the fall of 2023, a train-the-trainer program will be launched, and communities will be able to offer this workshop in their area.
-To find out more about the RCAW workshops and how to become a trainer, visit: Bringing Respite to Your Community Workshop.
+To find out more about the RCAW workshop visit: Bringing Respite to Your Community Workshop.

 Congrats!
 You will receive an agreement and paperwork to sign.
 Once these are returned, you will be mailed your grant award.
 There is a required 6-month and 1-year progress report about how the funds were used and how the program is going.
 Click for guidelines for these reports.

-Val Madsen, Training and Development Specialist, can answer any questions you have.
-You can email [email protected] or set up a virtual meeting using the meeting scheduler link
+Val Madsen can answer any questions you have.
+You can email [email protected] or set up a virtual meeting using the meeting scheduler link.

 Grant Program Fraud Statement RCAW funds the majority of its programs with state and federal funds.
 RCAW is responsible for ensuring funds are used for their intended purpose and in a manner to conduct the goals and objectives identified in the grant.
 RCAW reserves the right to deny a grant application if it suspects or detects fraudulent information contained on a grant application RCAW also reserves the right to report suspected fraud to the appropriate officials, and applicants will be banned from applying for grants in the future.
 They may be subject to repayment of said grant funds to RCAW.
 All parties involved in grant fraud can potentially be charged with government grant fraud.
 Using state and federal grant dollars for unjust enrichment, personal gain, or other than their intended use is a form of theft, subject to criminal prosecution.
 Read the Grant Program Detailed Fraud Disclaimer.